Posts in Tag

-Lagos-based health tech company Platos Health raised a 1$.4 million pre-seed round to scale its AI-driven metabolic health platform, Platos Monitor.
-The startup allows people to monitor their body fat and other health metrics from their homes, according TechCrunch.
+Lagos-based health tech company Platos Health raised $1.4 million in a pre-seed round to scale its AI-driven metabolic health platform, Platos Monitor.
+The startup allows people to monitor their body fat and other health metrics from their homes, according to TechCrunch.
 Google led the round for Startups with help from Invest International and a group of angel investors from Google, Tesla, and Unicredit.
 The company will use the funding to roll out its hardware medical-grade device, Plato’s Body Monitor, in Nigeria.
 What is Platos Health?
-Platos Health is a preventive health platform
+Platos Health is a preventive

 Google has agreed to pay $50 million in a racial bias lawsuit against Black staff workers.
 On Thursday evening, a preliminary settlement covering over 4,000 Google employees in California and New York was filed in Oakland, California federal court, which requires a judge’s approval, according to Reuters.
 The lawsuit In 2022, the plaintiff, April Curley, proposed a class action lawsuit from the California Civil Rights Department, stating that management gave opportunities only for lower-ranked roles, paid them less, gave them lower performance ratings, and stopped them from opportunities for development